Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 Subdivision exemptions include recombination plats, divisions of parcels greater than 10 acres with no street right-of-way dedication, public acquisition of land for streets or transportation corridors, and the division of tracts not greater than two acres into three lots or less where the resultant lots meet or exceed the standards of the Town of Morehead City.
-There is no fee for staff review of subdivision exemption plats.
+There is a $25 fee for staff review of subdivision exemption plats.

 See the Subdivision Exemption Review Process (JPG).

 A minor subdivision is defined as the division of 5 acres or less into 5 or fewer lots and which creates no new public or private streets or roads, no right-of-way dedication, and no new easements except for electrical, drainage, cable, or telephone easements, and no utility extensions.

 A major subdivision is any division of land that does not fall under the classification of minor subdivision or subdivision exemption.
 Major subdivisions are reviewed by the Planning Board and Council in a multiple step process.

 A complete Rezoning Application (PDF), land use consistency statement, filing fee, and advertising deposit are required for submittal of a rezoning request.
 Additional items are required for conditional-use and planned development rezoning requests.

 Rezoning is a method of changing the zoning classification of a property to a different zoning classification.
 For example, residentially-zoned property may need to be rezoned in order to permit commercial activity.
 The types of uses allowed in each zoning classification are listed in the Table of Permissible Uses.
 The City Council decides whether a property should be rezoned based upon recommendation by the Planning Board, surrounding zoning and land use, and consistency with the City's Land Use Plan (PDF).